ungleich/cdist/cdist/conf/type/__consul_check/man.rst

 Generate and deploy check definitions for a consul agent.
 See http://www.consul.io/docs/agent/checks.html for parameter documentation.

-Use either script toghether with interval, or use ttl.
+Use either script together with interval, or use ttl.

 REQUIRED PARAMETERS